dotnet/docs/docs/porting/libraries.md

 ## .NET Core project model overview

 .NET Core introduces a new project model that you may wish to spend some time understanding before you begin porting your code.
-Rather than provide a comparison with the .NET Framework project model, this section will cover the essential pieces.
+Rather than provide a comparison with the .NET Framework project model, this section covers the essential pieces.

 ### The project file: `project.json`

 .NET Core projects are defined by a directory containing a `project.json` file.
-This file is where all aspects of the project are declared, incluidng package dependencies, compiler configuration, runtime configuration, and more.
+This file is where all aspects of the project are declared, including package dependencies, compiler configuration, runtime configuration, and more.

 The `dotnet restore` command reads this project file, restores all dependencies of the project, and generates a `project.lock.json` file.
 This file contains all the necessary information the build system needs to build the project.